psmiraglia/beats-formula/README.rst

 ``beats.installAll``
 ---------------------
-Installs Auditbeat, Packetbeat, Filebeat, Metricbeat.
+Installs Auditbeat, Packetbeat, Filebeat, Metricbeat and Heartbeat.
 Adds the Configs and enables the services.

 ``beats.filebeat.install``
 --------------------------